MrAugu/discordjs-dashboard-guide/README.md

 }, passport.authenticate("discord"));
 ```
 **2. Callback Route**

+In here we take data from discord, process it and redirect user accordingly.
 ```js
 Here passport takes data returned from discord and we redirect user accordingly. app.get("/callback", passport.authenticate("discord", { failureRedirect: "/" }), (req, res) => { // Passport collects data that discord has returned and if user aborted auhorization it redirects to '/'